Gyan-gps/wowlabz/README.md

-## run project by type enter the  "npm start"
+## run project by type and enter the  "npm start"

 ## after start the project you can open [http://localhost:3000](http://localhost:3000) to view it in your browser.